Popular Kitchen Countertop Materials

 Kowalske Kitchen & Bath works with numerous high-quality quartz vendors:

 Who doesn’t love the cozy look of a quaint and warm kitchen?
-This can be achieved with wood kitchen countertops, or “butcher block” style.
-Continuing to be a popular choice for homeowners, they offer many different choices and match a variety of kitchen styles.
-Wood countertops are accommodating, long-lasting, and affordable.
+Continuing to be a popular choice for homeowners, wood butcher block counters offer many different choices and match a variety of kitchen styles.
+Wood countertops are accommodating, long-lasting and affordable.

 Pros